-If you have been baking gluten-free for much time you know that these ingredients are essential in replacing gluten.
-Xanthan gum and guar gum powders are similar in that they both keep your ingredients together, but each have their own unique ingredients, benefits, qualities and uses.
+If you have been baking gluten-free for much time, you know that these ingredients are essential in replacing gluten.
+Xanthan gum and guar gum powders are similar in that they both keep your ingredients together, but each has their unique ingredients, benefits, qualities and uses.
 You can use either, or both for the best results.
 Because I am asked the question so often, “What about guar gum vs xanthan gum?” – I thought I’d explain it in detail.

 Xanthan gum traps air in your baked goods to create an airy, light product.
-It starts out as a micro organism which is fed corn and soy.
-Therefore, if you have corn or soy allergies it is best to use guar gum.
+It starts out as a microorganism which is fed corn and soy.
+Therefore, if you have corn or soy allergies, it is best to use guar gum.
 Xantham is best used in baked goods.
-If baking a bread containing yeast, the use of xantham gum turns out a better quality bread, then using guar gum alone.
+If baking a bread containing yeast, the use of xanthan gum turns out a better quality bread, then using guar gum alone.
 Read author, Carol Fenster’s article on how to use xanthan gum.
 We both use different amounts in our recipe, but her article is the perfect start.

 How to use Guar Gum

 The sturdier you wish your baked product, the more guar gum you should use.
-In bread recipes, it is typical to use 1 teaspoon of guar gum per 1 cup of flour and starches.
+In bread recipes, it is typical to use one teaspoon of guar gum per 1 cup of flour and starches.
 If you are baking a cake use a little less; baking a pizza crust which will hold heavy toppings, use quite a bit more, 3-4 teaspoons.
-The more you use, the easier it will be to maneuver and lift rolled out dough, though it will make it chewy.
-If you wish your cookies to be on the chewy side only use a 1/4 teaspoon.
+The more you use, the easier it will be to maneuver and lift rolled-out dough, though it will make it chewy.
+If you wish your cookies to be on the chewy side, only use a 1/4 teaspoon.

 Both Xanthan Gum and Guar Gum

-Interestingly, it came to my attention that the best way to use guar gum and xanthan gum combined is to mix them thoroughly with any oils prior to adding any other liquid ingredient.
+Interestingly, it came to my attention that the best way to use guar gum and xanthan gum combined is to mix them thoroughly with any oils before adding any other liquid ingredient.

 I also read that when substituting guar gum for xanthan gum, use 1.5 times the amount of xanthan gum.
 From my experience, this is incorrect.
 I use equal amounts when substituting either.
-However, on a couple of occasions I experienced needing additional guar gum.
+However, on a couple of occasions, I experienced the need for additional guar gum.
 It must depend upon the ingredients you use.
 Eggs act as a binder, as well.
-Perhaps you do not need additional guar gum when using plenty of eggs.
+Perhaps you do not need additional guar gum when using plenty of eggs or other binders.

-Mixing any gluten-free dough long enough will create a gluten-like substance, however, if you over-mix any dough which contains xanthan gum, the thinner it will become.
-It really boils down to the ingredients the dough contains: rice flour, corn starch, etc.
+Mixing any gluten-free dough long enough will create a gluten-like substance.
+However, if you over-mix any dough which contains xanthan gum, the thinner it will become.
+It boils down to the ingredients the dough contains such as rice flour, cornstarch, and tapioca.